-The International Union for Conservation of Nature (IUCN) are responsible of categorizing all the world species as per their vulnerability to extinction.
+The International Union for Conservation of Nature (IUCN) is responsible for categorizing all the world species as per their vulnerability to extinction.
 They have a Red List that places species into the following categories:

 - Extinct – No species still alive

-- Extinct in the wild – Species that disappeared and only lived in the captivity.
+- Extinct in the wild – Species that disappeared and only lived in captivity.

-- Endangered species – Species with highest probability of extinction in the wild.
+- Endangered species – Species with the highest probability of extinction in the wild.

-- Vulnerable – Species with high risk of endangerment in the wild.
+- Vulnerable – Species with a high risk of endangerment in the wild.

-- Near threatened – Species with a possibility of endangerment in the near future.
+- Near threatened – Species with a possibility of endangerment shortly.

 - Least Concern – Species with the lowest probability of endangerment.

 - Data deficient – species that have not been assessed enough to verify their risk towards endangerment.

 - Not evaluated – Species that have never been evaluated.